Bryan Shook

 Lung Cancer CT Scan Classification

-Our team used the LIDC-IDRI dataset (Lung Image Database Consortium and Image Database Resource Initiative) which contains thoracic CT scans from over 1000 patients to create a classification model to aid radiologists.
+Together with a team, utilized the LIDC-IDRI dataset (Lung Image Database Consortium and Image Database Resource Initiative) which contains thoracic CT scans from over 1000 patients to create and compare classification models to aid radiologists.

 Coupon Flyer